kazupon/vue-validator/docs/en/custom.md

 ## Local registration
 You can register your custom validator to component with using `validators` option.

-Cursom validators are registered to Vue constructor `validators` option using a callback function; return true upon passing.
+Custom validators are registered to Vue constructor `validators` option using a callback function; return true upon passing.

 the below the `numeric` or `url`  custom validator exmpale: